DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 ------

-Like in jQuery, if you request a property of the matching set or try evaluate a snapshot, it returns values for the first element in the set.
+Like in jQuery, if you request a property of the matching set or try evaluate a snapshot, the selector returns values for the first element in the set.

 ```js
 // Returns id of the first element in the set